JuliaLang/julia/README.windows.md

     ```
     make -j 4   # Adjust the number of cores (4) to match your build environment.
 ```

+  4. See the steps in the MSYS2 section on building windows extras if needed.

 7. Run Julia using the Julia executables directly
     ```